 This highlights the need for effective Security Awareness Training to reduce the number of successful phishing attempts each day.

-There really is no substitute for security-savvy staff, and we urge you to look at our cost calculator to see how affordable we really are.
+There really is no substitute for security-savvy staff, and we urge you to look at our pricing page to see how affordable we really are.